30.1Individuals: criminal liability

 Directors of companies are fiduciaries and there is consequently a high level of probity expected of them by the law.
 It is therefore expected that ‘[t]hose who are involved in bribery, whether as individuals or as part of their role as directors, are very likely to be disqualified from acting as a director for a lengthy period of time.’

-Directors disqualification orders (DDOs) are designed to help protect creditors and the public from those individuals who may act dishonestly.
+Directors disqualification orders (DDOs) are designed to help protect creditors and the public from those individuals who may act dishonestly and can bar a person from acting as a director of any UK company for up to 15 years.
 DDOs can be made where the defendant director of a company has been convicted of an indictable offence which, by virtue of the decision in R v.
 Creggy, must have some relevant factual connection with the management of the company.

 As in all criminal cases, cost orders are usually made against a convicted defendant, who will be required to pay the prosecution’s costs as well as any court fees that materialise during the criminal proceedings.